-Many houseplant owners move their houseplants outside in the summer so that they can enjoy the sun and air outdoors, but, because most houseplants are actually tropical plants, they must be brought back inside once the weather turns cold.
+Many houseplant owners move their houseplants outside in the summer so they can enjoy the sun and air outdoors, but because most houseplants are actually tropical plants, they must be brought back inside once the weather turns cold.

-Bringing plants inside for winter is not as easy as simply moving their pots from one place to another.
-There are a few precautions you need to take when acclimating plants from outdoors to indoors to prevent sending your plant into shock.
+Bringing plants inside for winter isn’t as easy as simply moving their pots from one place to another; there are a few precautions you need to take when acclimating plants from outdoors to indoors to prevent sending your plant into shock.
 Let’s look at how to acclimate plants indoors for winter.

 Before Bringing Plants Inside for Winter

 One of the most common issues houseplants have when coming back indoors is bringing unwanted pests with them.
 Check your houseplants thoroughly for small insects like aphids, mealybugs, and spider mites and remove them.
 These pests can hitchhike on the plants you bring in for the winter and infest all of your houseplants.
 You may even want to use the hose to wash off your houseplants before bringing them in.
 This will help knock off any pests that you may have missed.
 Treating the plants with neem oil can help as well.

 Second, if the plant has grown over the summer, you may want to consider either pruning or repotting the houseplant.
-If you are pruning it back, do not prune back more than one-third of the plant.
-Also, make sure that you root prune an equal amount off the roots as you do off the foliage.
+If you are pruning it back, don’t prune back more than one-third of the plant.
+Also, make sure to root prune an equal amount off the roots as you do off the foliage.

-If you will be repotting, repot to a container that is at least 2 inches larger than the container the houseplant is currently in.
+If you will be repotting, repot to a container that is at least 2 inches larger than the current container.